bhatia7hridayesh/FastAPI-JWT/README.md

 5. open .env file and change the SECRET KEYs.
 6. run command - uvicorn app.app:app --reload

-create you project in api or api_v1 directory as per yout requirements.
+create you project in api or api_v1 directory as per your requirements.